ASPC ELECTIONS CODE

 Section 3.
 Campaign Materials

 a.
 Campaign materials must conform to the rules of the premises and the ASPC Publicity Guidelines. b.
 All election materials posted by or for any candidate for ASPC office shall legibly specify the date, time, and location of the Candidates' Forum and the election.
 Materials posted after the Candidates’ Forum may omit the information on the forum, but must include information on the election. c.
+Candidates are limited to 15 posters each.
 For environmental reasons, and because in the past flyers have remained up for weeks after elections results were announced, candidates may not use mass-produced flyers for their campaigns.
 However, candidates may still use posters made in the ASPC poster lab.
 Candidates are encouraged to use alternative advertising methods and be aware of the environmental impact of their campaign. d.
 Mailboxes may not be stuffed unless each item is individually addressed. e.
 All candidates must remove their campaign materials by midnight of the day that final election results are announced. f.
 The Elections Commissioner or elections committee members may confiscate any materials in violation of this code.
 Any flagrant violation would render the candidate subject to disqualification.

 Section 4.
 Candidates’ Forum and Events